My monograph on the classic 1948 film, Letter from an Unknown Woman (© 2018), can now be purchased as an ebook!

 Letter from an Unknown Woman: Nostalgia, Irony, and the Nature of Love.
 2018.
 A monograph on the classic 1948 film directed by Max Ophuls and written by Howard Koch.
 Available only as an ebook from Payhip (price: $2.000).

-Coming in early 2019: The Philosophy of Henry Thoreau, from Bloomsbury Publishers.
-I am about to sign a contract for this project.
+Coming in early 2019: The Philosophy of Henry Thoreau: Ethics, Politics, and Nature, from Bloomsbury Publishers.
+I have signed contract for this project and it is now nearing completion.

 Grade Inflation: Academic Standards in Higher Education, Albany New York: State University of New York Press, 2008. pp. 223 + xxiv.
 I also wrote three sections of this book: Preface, Ch.
 8 "Grading Teachers: Academic Standards and Student Evaluations" (see above, under "Some Articles"), and "Afterword: Focusing on the Big Picture."